razorpay/blade/packages/blade/src/components/TopNav/_decisions/decisions.md

 }
 ```

+### TabNav overflow behaviour

+Once the available space for TabNavItems are less, the TabNav will start to horizontally scroll and will show a chevron icon to indicate that there are more items to the left or right.

+<video src="./tab-nav-behaviour.mov"></video>

 ## Mobile UX

 On mobile, the TabNav component will no longer be present and the TopNavContent will contain a single button to toggle the side navigation.
 The TopNavActions will contain the search input, buttons, and user profile.